kkahol-savor/chat-template/README.md

 # Basic Chat Application with OpenAI Integration

 This is a simple chat application that integrates a frontend and backend to provide chat functionality using OpenAI's API.
 The application allows users to interact with an AI agent and receive responses in real time.
+You can follow https://youtu.be/s4Xj8Yps7_g to get a full tutorial on how to run this.

 ## Project Structure